 - Be afraid to talk to kids about your own financial choices, good or bad.
 “It’s okay for kids to be aware of your household priorities, and what you can and cannot afford,” says Ross.

-You could save $500 or more by getting a car insurance quote from GEICO.
+Speaking of saving, you could save hundreds by getting a car insurance quote from GEICO.
 To learn more, visit geico.com.

 Continue reading … Should kids get an allowance?